This course requires 2 options.

 Teacher in Charge: Ms A. Plummer

 You will have to be able to perform with confidence in front of an audience such as a small group of friends, the whole class or for a wider audience like in a school concert.
 This performance gets filmed.
+As this is a large component of the course, it is essential that you play an instrument or sing with confidence.

 We study a range of songs by The Beatles from their early career 1962 to 1967.
 Songs will be analysed and written about and various research projects will be assessed to form part of the Music Works Internal.
 Literacy credits are available for this.